lobofoltran/aws-cloud-native-playground/README.md

 - Platform Engineers
 - Cloud Engineers
 - Backend Engineers exploring cloud-native systems
-- Anyone interested in understanding **AWS compute trade-offs in practice**
+- Anyone interested in **AWS compute, data, and orchestration trade-offs in practice**

 ---

 ## Roadmap

 - [x] Terraform foundation
+- [x] VPC, networking, and NAT
 - [x] ECS service deployment
-- [x] EKS service deployment
+- [x] EKS cluster and workloads
-- [x] SQS-based communication
+- [x] SQS-based communication with DLQ
+- [x] DynamoDB for idempotency and state
+- [x] RDS PostgreSQL integration
+- [x] IRSA and IAM hardening
+- [x] Observability with AMP and Grafana
+- [x] GitOps with ArgoCD
 - [ ] EventBridge fan-out scenarios
 - [ ] Optional Kafka comparison
-- [ ] Advanced observability and tracing
+- [ ] Distributed tracing with OpenTelemetry
+- [ ] Multi-account setup

 ---

 ## Final Notes

+This project reflects a **platform engineering mindset**, prioritizing:

+- Managed services
+- Clear boundaries
+- Explicit trade-offs
+- Automation and reproducibility

-This project is intentionally opinionated toward **managed services, automation, and reproducibility**, reflecting how modern cloud platforms are designed and operated at scale.
+It is designed to mirror how **modern cloud platforms are built, operated, and evolved at scale**.